-Air Astana and FlyArystan's operations are located in Kazakhstan and a significant proportion of the Air Astana Group's costs are incurred in Kazakhstan.
+Air Astana Group's costs are incurred in Kazakhstan.
 Since a significant proportion of the Air Astana Group's expenses are denominated in Tenge, inflationary pressures in Kazakhstan are a significant factor affecting the Air Astana Group's expenses.
 According to the Bureau of National Statistics of Agency for Strategic planning and reforms of the Republic of Kazakhstan ("Qazstat"), annual consumer price inflation for 2020, 2021 and 2022 in Kazakhstan was 7.5%, 8.4% and 20.3%, respectively.
 A return to high and sustained inflation could lead to market instability, new financial crises, reductions in consumer purchasing power and the erosion of consumer confidence, all of which could have a material adverse effect on the Air Astana Group's business, financial condition, and results of operations and prospects.